java main methodjava main method

 Conclusion

-The main() method is the starting point of every Java program.
-Without this, no Java program can start.
-Until now, the syntax of main() methods was rigidly predefined:
+The main() method is the entry point of every Java program.
+Without it, no Java program can start.
+Classically, the syntax of a main() method is rigidly prescribed:

 public class HelloWorld {